 Estate trustees, attorneys for property, guardians of property and trustees of a trust (collectively referred to here as “fiduciaries”) are all obligated to keep detailed records, or accounts, of their management of assets.
-Fiduciaries can be compelled to pass accounts by those legally entitled, in an application to compel an accounting, or they may volunteer to present their accounts to the court in a formal application to pass accounts.
+Fiduciaries can be compelled to pass accounts by those with an interest in the trust property or by those with a close relationship to the trust on an application to compel an accounting.
+A fiduciary may also volunteer to present their accounts to the court in a formal application to pass accounts.

 Accounts passed in a formal application must meet certain enumerated criteria.
 In the estates context, for accounts to be in proper court format, they must fulfill the criteria listed in rule 74.17 of the Rules of Civil Procedure.
 In the attorney or guardian context, formal accounts must contain the criteria listed in Ontario Regulation 100/96 under the Substitute Decisions Act.